Ethan-Chew/UnifiedGoods/docs/testing.md

     - Verify that the products are filtered appropriately.

 ## Rewards Screen
 1. **Tier Calculation**: Ensure that the user tiers is calculated accurately based on their points earned.
+Information on how each tier can be attained is documented in the main [README file](../README.md).
-2. **Details**: Ensures that the user's loyalty rewards, points and tiers are displayed correctly.
+2. **Details**: Ensures that the user's points and tiers are displayed correctly.

 ## Cart Screen
 1. **Cart Functionality**: Products added to carts are stored and shown correctly.
 Check if the product can be viewed, removed or edit the quantity in the cart.